gmarnellos/Unique_Peptide_Heatmap/README.md

 % php UniquePeptideHeatmap.php dark.txt green.txt red.txt

 where dark.txt, green.txt and red.txt are three input files.
+See an example of input file format in folder "input_format".